Final dispute over undefined vs null in JS/TS

 const user: User = { middleName: undefined } // OK

 yet.
-The only case where I found this ambiguity of undefined
+The only case where I found this ambiguity of undefined property

 problematic is while serialising object to JSON but I will cover it later.
 In